-Safety Manager - Colorado
+Safety & Training Manager

 Working for COBS is the best job possible – it has the best curriculum you can hope to teach - it actually matters in people's lives.
 How to communicate with intention and compassion, how to lead with authority and compassion, how to learn what truly matters and sustains us in our lives, how to serve others and the world surrounding us.